marchete/Course-Linux-Bash-Terminal-EN/markdowns/intro.md

 ## Accesing Linux Terminal

 Depending on the system you are accessing, you'll connect to a terminal from different ways.

 If your system is a Desktop Linux with GUI, you can use the "Terminal" application, or right-click on the folder you want to access with a terminal.

 If your system is a headless Linux without GUI, you'll directly have a command-line screen.

-For accessing remote systems, SSH connections are usually used.
-You can connect to Linux server from Windows, too, with SSH clients (like [Putty](http://www.putty.org/) )
+For accessing remote systems, SSH connections are used.
+You can connect to a Linux server from Windows, too, with SSH clients (like [Putty](http://www.putty.org/) )

 ## Hello World!

 Inside tech.io, the exercises will open a terminal for you.
 You don't need to install anything, it just works.

 So, let's use a Linux Terminal for the first time.
 Press "Run" to open a new Linux terminal.
 @[Print "Hello World!"]({"command":"/bin/bash /project/target/hello.sh"})

 >**Remember:** Bash terminal IS CASE SENSITIVE.